lindbrook/cholera/README.md

 [Time Series](https://github.com/lindbrook/cholera/blob/master/docs/time.series.md) discusses functions and data related to fatalities time series data and the effect of the removal of the handle from the Broad Street pump.
 ["Unstacking" Bars](https://github.com/lindbrook/cholera/blob/master/docs/unstacking.bars.md) discusses the inferential and visual importance of "unstacking" the bars in Snow's map.

-Additional notes, which are only available online, go into greater detail about various issues:
+The notes, which go into greater detail about various issues, are only available online:

 [Points v.
 Polygons](https://github.com/lindbrook/cholera/blob/master/docs/pump.neighborhoods.notes.md) discusses the tradeoff between using points() and polygon() to plot "expected" neighborhoods and how the polygon vertices were computed.
 [Note on Duplicate and Missing Cases](https://github.com/lindbrook/cholera/blob/master/docs/duplicate.missing.cases.notes.md) documents how I "fixed" two apparent coding errors and three misplaced case in Dodson and Tobler's data.